The Fabulous

-The Fabulous (Korean: 더 패뷸러스) is a South Korean streaming television series, starring Choi Min-ho and Chae Soo-bin.
-It premiered on December 23, 2022 on Netflix.
+The Fabulous (Korean: 더 패뷸러스) is a 2022 South Korean television series, starring Chae Soo-bin, Choi Min-ho, Lee Sang-woon, and Park Hee-jung.
+It was released on Netflix on December 23, 2022.

 Synopsis

 Set in Seoul's fashion industry, The Fabulous depicts the stories of young adults who navigate their work, personal lives and relationships while struggling in a dynamic and competitive environment.